chensxb97/object_detection_chatbot/README.md

 ### Speed

-The chatbot currently takes between 40 to 50 seconds to generate the response cards.
-This is due to the limitation of the webexteamssdk api.
+The chatbot currently takes between 40 to 50 seconds to generate the response.
+This is because the process mainly involves embedding 8-10 images from the local PC to the output response card.

 The speed of the response depends on the number of pixels required to be embedded on the response card.
 Thus, there is a need to balance between providing a fast response and having sufficient visualisations to gain understandable insights on the impact caused by Covid-19.